cinepullit/li3_swifter/README.md

         // Template to use
         'template' => false,

-        // Data to be available in the template
-        'data' => array(),
+        // Data to be available in the template ($subject is added automatically) 'data' => array(),
     );